Finbuckle/Finbuckle.Website/docs/v6.13.1/EFCore.md

 ## Design Time Instantiation
 Given that a multitenant db context usually requires a tenant to function, design time instantiation can be challenging.
-By default for things like migrations and command line tools Entity Framework core attempts to create an instance of the context using dependency injection, however usually no valid tenant exists in these cases and DI fails.
+By default, for things like migrations and command line tools Entity Framework core attempts to create an instance of the context using dependency injection, however usually no valid tenant exists in these cases and DI fails.
 For this reason it is recommended to use a [design time factory](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dbcontext-creation#from-a-design-time-factory) wherein a dummy `ITenantInfo` is constructed  with the desired connection string and passed to the db context constructor.